public-accountability/littlesis-main/guide/guide.md

 Our code is all open source, licensed with the General Public License version 3.0.

+### Who made this?

+Matthew Skomarovsky co-founded LittleSis and was the initial developer behind the project.
+When it started in 2009, LittleSis was a PHP app (see [here](https://github.com/littlesis-org/littlesis) for the legacy PHP code).
+The port to Ruby on Rails began in 2013 and finished in 2017.

+Along the way, Austin ([@aguestuser](https://github.com/aguestuser)) worked on oligrapher and the rails codebase.
+Liz ([@lizstarin](https://github.com/lizstarin)) helped port PHP code to rails and developed the chrome extension.
+Pea ([@misfist](https://github.com/misfist)) coded our wordpress sites.

+The project is currently maintained by ziggy ([@aepyornis](https://github.com/aepyornis)).

 ## Core development principles

 ## Data Model